 I’ve often talked about how easy it is to stay glued to your Mac as a freelance copywriter.
 But having written the website and literature for the second year running for Wandsworth Enterprise Week, I was on a mission to have an office jail-break and actually hear some of the inspiring business talkers I’d written about: Nancy Cruikshank, Susan Hanage and Shaa Osmund, three highly successful entrepreneurs.

 According to Start Up Donut, at least 25% of registered self-employed workers in the UK are women with an estimated 300,000 mums running businesses and adding around a pretty £7.4bn to the UK economy every year.
 Wow.

 So, what makes a great business idea?
-What business lessons had they learnt along the way?
+What ‘women in business’ lessons had they learnt along the way?
 What, how, why, where, how much?????
-Here’s what these three mumpreneurs had to say…..
+Here’s what these three mumpreneurs had to say…

 Nancy Cruikshank – MyShowcase